fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/01_start.md

 The reason is simple: In the beginning, there was only pure machine code.
 Then, basic abstractions such as assembly appeared.
 These only mapped codes to named instructions so you could write `add`, `mov` instead of directly working on the binary system.
 Then, more advanced abstractions appeared allowing to write even easier to read code.

-No solution can fully satisfy everyone, so this why we have multiple human and programming languages.
+No solution can fully satisfy everyone, some appeared independently and this is why we have multiple human and programming languages.
 Someone preferred `begin`, `end`, someone else `{` and `}` symbols.
 Someone wanted more convenience, someone else more performance.
 Different languages have different aims.
 All in all everything ends up in machine instructions.

 **So why C++?**

 I predict you are reading this tutorial mostly for these reasons:

 - you heard C++ is very fast
-- you heard C++ can do things which many other languages can't
+- you heard C++ can do things which some other languages can't
 - you heard C++ is better than C
 - you know C and want to leverage your skills
 - you know C++ is complex and you like it (well, I prefer chess to checkers)